stephenebert/Springboard/Capstone/step7/README.md

 Figure 1 shows how Recall@K (for K = 1, 5, 10) varies across five random‐seed subsamples of size 10 000 on ViT-B-32:

-Rising curve: As you’d expect, recall improves as you allow more candidates (K increases).
+Rising curve: As one would expect, recall improves as one allow more candidates (K increases).
 R@1 is ~43 %, R@5 ~66 %, and R@10 ~75 % on average.

 Small error bars: The standard deviation across seeds is under 1 % for all K (≈ 0.38 % at K=1, 0.52 % at K=5, 0.66 % at K=10).
 That tells us our results are robust to which subset of 10 000 examples we pick.